TheCSharpAcademy/CodeReviews.Console.Phonebook/HarryJLeigh.Phonebook/ReadMe.md

 ## Lessons Learned

-- **Database Design**: Proper database structuring is crucial for scalability and maintainability.
+- **Database Design**:
+Proper database structuring is crucial for scalability and maintainability.
 Entity Framework Core simplifies interactions, but understanding SQL is also essential.
-- **Modular Code Structure**: Organizing code into services, models, and views results in a clean, readable codebase.
+- **Modular Code Structure**:
+Organizing code into services, models, and views results in a clean, readable codebase.
 It also makes testing and extending components easier.
-- **Working with ORMs**: Entity Framework Core simplifies database management but introduces challenges like managing migrations effectively.
+- **Working with ORMs**:
+Entity Framework Core simplifies database management but introduces challenges like managing migrations effectively.

 ## Challenges Faced

-- **Entity Framework Setup**: Setting up models correctly was challenging initially, especially understanding the importance of correctly annotating primary keys.
+- **Entity Framework Setup**:
+Setting up models correctly was challenging initially, especially understanding the importance of correctly annotating primary keys.
-- **Email Functionality**: Integrating email features with `System.Net.Mail` involved handlingSMTP server configuration challenges.
+- **Email Functionality**:
+Integrating email features with `System.Net.Mail` involved handling SMTP server configuration challenges.
-- **Error Handling**: Implementing robust error handling, especially for database operations, was more complex than expected.
+- **Error Handling**:
+Implementing robust error handling, especially for database operations, was more complex than expected.